rahulrai-in/thecloudblog/tcb/content/post/Bring Your Protocol BYOP to Your Azure Service Fabric Applications/index.md

 Before we discuss about service communication any further, note that there are two kinds of communication that are involved in a Service Fabric application.

-1. {{< coloredText color="red" text="Client-Application" bold="true" >}}: The communication channel used by the clients to connect and interact with your Service Fabric Application.
+1. {{< coloredText color="red" text="Client-Application" >}}: The communication channel used by the clients to connect and interact with your Service Fabric Application.
-2. {{< coloredText color="red" text="Inter-Replica" bold="true" >}}: The communication channel used by the various replicas of your Microservice to talk to each other to replicate state data.
+2. {{< coloredText color="red" text="Inter-Replica" >}}: The communication channel used by the various replicas of your Microservice to talk to each other to replicate state data.
 This replication ensures that consistency of state data is maintained, so that when the primary replica goes down, one of the secondary replicas can resume processing without losing state.

 Generally, we would want to control the behavior of the {{< coloredText color="red" text="Client-Application" >}} communication channel only.
 I will show you how you can configure both the communication channels in your Reliable Services.